allan-stewart/personal-website/src/blog/making-tech-debt-visible.md

 So how can we make it visible for other people, so they understand the impact?
 Without that, how we can make effective business decisions?

-I've been pondering this question while reading Dominica DeGrandis' excellent book, [_Making Work Visible_](http://ddegrandis.com/book/).
+I've been pondering these questions while reading Dominica DeGrandis' excellent book, [_Making Work Visible_](http://ddegrandis.com/book/).
 She recommends that technical debt be added to kanban boards for visibility and to prevent it from becoming neglected.
 I very much agree that this should be done, but is it enough?

 Putting cards on your board for technical debt adds some great visibility.
-It's a great way to help you [manage tech debt](./managing-tech-debt.html) and help people know what initiatives are being worked on.
+It's a great way to help you [manage tech debt](./managing-technical-debt.html) and help people know what initiatives are being worked on.
 But it doesn't convey a sense of the overall state of your codebase.
 It doesn't answer the questions: "How much technical debt do we have?" or "How bad is it?"